Sustainable Modular Underground Greenhouse System in the d Desert:

 Client: Aya Kenz / Dubai

 The walls are constructed solely from earthbags, following the Hyper-Adobe system.
 In this method, walls are built layer by layer using tubular mesh sleeves filled with locally excavated soil.
 The cylindrical shape of the walls ensures high resistance to soil pressure.
+That kind of building structure uses mostly natural soil as building material, while minimising the resources required for prefabricated components

 Both the floor and the earthbag walls are enclosed in a membrane, which serves two purposes: it prevents insects and saline groundwater from entering, and it also keeps internal moisture from seeping into the dry surrounding soil.